bradyneal/git-how/README.md

 # git-how
-This is a command line tool written in Python that is meant to help people with git.
-Regardless of if they are completely new to git or just haven't memorized everything about git, this tool can be helpful.
-This tool is compatible with both Python 2.7 and Python 3.
+This is a command line tool written in Python 3 that is meant to help people with git.
+Regardless of whether they are completely new to git or just haven't memorized everything about git, this tool can be helpful.